 Pip is interested in the influence of language in algorithms and

 how this interplays with privacy and security.
 She is jointly

 supervised by Prof Pete Adey in the Department of Geography.

 |Zhiqian Xu||Zhiqian is a part-time student working for FedEx in the US.
 She is interested in key management for distributed storage systems and commenced her studies in October 2009.|

 ||James joined the CLARUS project in 2015 working on processing of encrypted data in the cloud.
 He finished in September 2017 and is now working for Thales.|

 Security and Privacy Issues in Low-Cost RFID Systems in

 2015.
-He is now a cyber security expert for the Pakistani Air
+He was a cyber security expert for the Pakistani Air Force

 completed her thesis on Combinatorial

 Key Predistribution for Resource-Constrained Networks in 2013.
-She is now a researcher in biomathematics at Imperial College.
+She is now a Research Associate at Imperial College.

 completed his PhD thesis on Design and Analysis of